Swimmer Expectations and Information

 Code of Conduct

 Fluid Movement does require all participants in the water ballet to uphold a Code of Conduct to make sure that we continue to foster a safe and accepting environment for our volunteers.
 A copy of the code of conduct can be found here for review.
-Additionally, Fluid Movement’s Board of Directors closely monitors an incident report form that can be used by anybody to report behavior they believe has violated the Code of Conduct.
+Additionally, Fluid Movement’s Board of Directors closely monitors an incident report form that can be used by anybody at any time to report behavior they believe has violated the Code of Conduct.

 OVERVIEW OF THE SHOW